michodgs25/1-health/README.md

 Six quote-images on each page as inspiration to the viewer that relates the health subject in a short artistic manner.
 On each page is a footer that three links to external sites, for the viewer to visit and discover more about health.

 Existing Features-

-The menu feature allows the user to move from home page, mental health, physical health and eat well pages.
-A navigation bar underneath the logo/header spread horizontally across the page; this allows the user to access each page seamlessly.
+The menu feature allows the user to move from home page, mental health, physical health and eat well pages, this was done to satisfy the user requirement to be able to access the site with ease.
+With the navigation bar underneath the logo/header spread horizontally across the page; this allows the user to access each page seamlessly.
-The clips feature brings the conversation the viewer in a entertaining and engaging manner, for example one clip features famous boxer/athlete Tyson Fury who is well known for his mental health issues and he talks openly about his mental health thus encourages others to do the same.
-The footer feature allows users to investigate further on mental, physical and nutrition health.
+Each page has a structure of: three clips on specific subject(nutrition page: clips regarding nutrition), three images, six image-quotes and a footer containing links in the form of the logos.
+This was structured to be easy on the eye with minimal text and maximum visual information for the user.
+The white background was chosen as the user wanted the site to be easy to look at.

 Features left to implement-

 The conversation around health is constantly evolving; a blog or similar feature where users can input their own mental health experience.
 More clips to be inputted; clips are the primary substance of the site thus more verified footage that is engaging, the greater the substance of the website.
+After thorough testing there are still major improvements to be made to structural integrity on different screen sizes from 340 - 640px to 1024 - 1366px.

 Technologies-

 Wrote the code in git-pod.
 The two primary languages used are HTML and CSS.
 Applied semantic language structure employed Header, Nav, Section and Footer.
 Applied bootstrap formatting to the menu section and font awesome design to the footer.

-Six quote-images on each page as inspiration to the viewer that relates the health subject in a short artistic manner.
+Used font-awesome version 5.8.1 used, this is important as this provided the styling to the footer section with four different icons applied to an external link.
+This contributes to achieving user satisfaction for the site to look easy to look at.
+Applied bootstrap cdn version 4.4.1, the use of bootstrap is very important as this helped create a horizontal navigation bar.
+This looks to achieve user satisfaction to make the site easy to navigate.

 On each page is a footer that three links to external sites, for the viewer to visit and discover more about health.

-Existing Features-

-The menu feature allows the user to move from home page, mental health, physical health and eat well pages.
-A navigation bar underneath the logo/header spread horizontally across the page; this allows the user to access each page seamlessly.
-The clips feature brings the conversation the viewer in a entertaining and engaging manner, for example one clip features famous boxer/athlete Tyson Fury who is well known for his mental health issues and he talks openly about his mental health thus encourages others to do the same.
-The footer feature allows users to investigate further on mental, physical and nutrition health.

-Features left to implement-

-The conversation around health is constantlty evolving; a blog or similar feature where users can input their own mental health experience.
-More clips to be inputted; clips are the primary substance of the site thus more verified footage that is engaging, the greater the substance of the website.

-Technologies-

-Wrote the code in git-pod.
-The two primary languages used are HTML and CSS.
-Applied semantic language structure employed Header, Nav, Section and Footer.
-Applied bootstrap formatting to the menu section and font awesome design to the footer.
+Testing-

-Testing - i.
+Testing -
+i.
 Shared the link on google, internet explorer and yahoo to ensure the site looks and works as it should on different browers. ii.
 On each brower changing the size of the browser to ensure the site maintained its structural integrity across different devices such as mobile or tablet.
-Testing - ii.
+Testing - iii.
 Logged into different devices and tested my site link; which worked as intended.
-Testing - iii.
+Testing - iiii.
 Shared site link to course mentor, whom confirmed the link worked as intended.

 How the site looks on different mobile device screens was a major challenge of this project; especially having a horizontal menu bar.
 Using a bootstrap style collapse menu which was implemented to help users on mobile devices.
 Unfortunately the menu once on mobile devices ends up vertically and very far left which affect user experiecne but is still usuable.
 Different screen sizes is major test of the structural integrity, different screen sizes were explored using google dev tools.
 The content still flowed like it should down the page on mobile devices.
 But improvement can be made further with the content filling the screen and the naviagation bar shrinking to fit the which ever screen size it is on.
+Tested the site on different screen sizes: iphone 5/SE - logo and navigation collapse vertically, navigation works as intended, clips collapse vertically but overlap to the right, images collapse vertically but overlap to the right, quote images collapse vertically and fit the screen but not centrally.
+Footer collapses vertically and links all work as intended.
+Text on nutrition, mental and Physical health pages, collapses centrally on the page.
+Galaxy S5 - Logo Pinned at the top of the page, navigation bar collapses far right of the page, clips collapse vertically but overlap to the right, images collapse vertically but overlap to the right, quote-image fit on the left and collapsed vertically.
+Footer collapses vertically and links all work as intended.
+Pixel 2 -  Logo at top of the page on the left hand side, navigation bar is on the right collapsed vertically(Home aligned right of the logo), clips and images collapse vertically but fit centrally onto the page, quote-image fit on the left and collapsed vertically.
+Footer collapses vertically and links all work as intended.
+Pixel 2 XL- Logo pinned to the top of the page, navigation pushes far right of the page, clips and images collapse vertically but do not fit the page overlapping to the right, quote-images fit to the left hand side of the page and footer collapses vertically& fits on the page. iphone 6/7/8 - Logo pinned at the top of the page, navigation pushes far right of the page, clips and images collapse vertically but overlap to the right of the page, quote images fit to the left of the page.
+Footer collapses vertically and links all work as intended. iphone 6/7/8 Plus - Logo pinned at the top of the page, navigation pushes far right of the page, clips and images collapse vertically but overlap to the right of the page, quote images fit to the left of the page.
+Footer collapses vertically and links all work as intended. iphone X - Logo pinned at the top of the page, navigation pushes far right of the page, clips and images collapse vertically but overlap to the right of the page, quote images fit to the left of the page.
+Footer collapses vertically and links all work as intended. iPad - Logo is at the top of the left hand side of the page, navigation is slightly right overlapping, collapse vertically and fit the page to the left, text is horizontal but overlaps to the right, clips and images fit to the left of the page and collapse vertically.
+Quote images spread horizontally and overlap to the right, footer spreads horizontally but overlaps right. ipad Pro - Logo is at the top of the page, navigation spread horizontally to the right very close to the edge of the page, clips and images fit centrally down the page.
+Quote images spread horizontally down the center of the page.
+Footer also spread horizontally.

+Testing summary of device screens:
+The sites links and interactive media all works as intended, the logo stays in the same position across all screen sizes.
+Navigation is inconsistent, collapsing vertically most on mobile devices and spread horizontal on tablets.
+Clips and images- overlap to the right frequently occaisionally fitting centrally.
+Text maintains integrity across screen sizes but on larger screens such as the ipad Pro where the text overlaps to the right.
+Footer collapses vertically and fits the screen on the majority of screen sizes.
+On larger screen sizes the footer can be horizontal.

 Version control-